tingxiang-ji/tingxiang-ji.github.io/_pages/about.md

 # 🔥 News
 <div class="news-container">
   <ul>
-    <li> 📖 2024.12: New preprint: Post-hoc Interpretability Illumination for Scientific Interaction Discovery.  <a href="https://arxiv.org/abs/2412.16252">https://arxiv.org/abs/2412.16252</a></li>
-    <li> 📖 2024.11: New preprint: Exploring the Potentials and Challenges of Using Large Language Models for the Analysis of Transcriptional Regulation of Long Non-coding RNAs.  <a href="https://arxiv.org/abs/2411.03522">https://arxiv.org/abs/2411.03522</a></li>
+    <li> 📖 2024.10: New preprint: Robustness Reprogramming for Representation Learning.  <a href="https://arxiv.org/abs/2410.04577">https://arxiv.org/abs/2410.04577</a></li>
+    <li> 🎉 2024.12: One paper is accepted by Progress in Quantum Electronics:  <a href="https://www.sciencedirect.com/science/article/abs/pii/S0079672724000545">The road to quantum internet: Progress in quantum network testbeds and major demonstrations.</a></li>
+    <li> 🎉 2024.07: One paper is accepted by 2024 IEEE Computer Society Annual Symposium on VLSI (ISVLSI):  <a href="https://ieeexplore.ieee.org/abstract/document/10682735">Low-power and Computing-free Privacy Design for IoT Systems.</a></li>
     <li> 🎉 2024.10: One paper is accepted by IEEE BigData 2024.</li>
     <li> 💻 2024.10: I give a tutorial at <a href="https://dsaa2024.dsaa.co/program-at-a-glance.html">DSAA</a> about <a href="https://ieeexplore.ieee.org/abstract/document/10722771">"Adversarial Robustness in Graph Neural Networks"</a>.</li>
     <li> 📖 2024.10: New preprint: Robustness Reprogramming for Representation Learning.  <a href="https://arxiv.org/abs/2410.04577">https://arxiv.org/abs/2410.04577</a></li>